TheresaLui/SelfHelpContent_v2/articles/problemscopingques.storage/problemscopingques-netappvolume-nfsv41-krb-my-issue-is-not-listed-above.md

             "id": "a_ptr_record_for_dns",
             "order": 4,
             "controlType": "dropdown",
-            "displayLabel": "Is PTR record exist for AD host machine in the everse lookup zone ?", "watermarkText": "You need to create a reverse lookup zone on the DNS server, and then add a PTR record of the AD host machine in that reverse lookup zone", "dropdownOptions": [
+            "displayLabel": "Does a PTR record exist for the AD host machine in the reverse lookup zone?", "watermarkText": "You need to create a reverse lookup zone on the DNS server, and then add a PTR record of the AD host machine in that reverse lookup zone", "dropdownOptions": [
 				{